-“Mexico also has a more liberal immigration policy than Columbia,” Jacobs told me.
-“Expats holding tourist visas had to leave Columbia every 90 days to renew their visas, while Mexico’s requirement is a more generous every six months.
+“Mexico also has a more liberal immigration policy than Colombia,” Jacobs told me.
+“Expats holding tourist visas had to leave Colombia every 90 days to renew their visas, while Mexico’s requirement is a more generous every six months.
 We can also apply for long-term visas here.”

 Jacobs said moving to Mérida was a very specific business decision.

 “I started my business in March of last year and began facilitating patients in August, 2020,” he said.
 “Much of our business is done in Mexico, so it made a lot of sense for us.
 We work in four cities in Mexico: Tijuana, Mexico City, Playa del Carmen and Los Algodones, which is a small town across the border from the retiree hot spot Yuma, Arizona.
 Los Algodones is unique because it is home to the highest concentration of practicing dentists in the world, about 400 clinics and 800 dentists.”